cloudfuji/open_source_rails/README.md

 * JSON requests for the landing page's slider.
 The one on /projects

+* margin below the slider's navigation on projects#show

 * style the comma seperated author list on projects#show

 * How do we select featured apps?